-- Mentally health consultation will be made available to the primary care provider in IHS or tribal emergency situations, to include 24 hour a day, 7 days a week coverage.
+- Mental health consultations will be made available to the primary care provider in IHS or tribal emergency situations, to include 24 hour a day, 7 days a week coverage.

-- An up-date Suicide Register is to be maintained on reports of suicide gestures, attempts, and completions.
+- An up-to-date Suicide Register is to be maintained on reports of suicide gestures, attempts, and completions.

 - Requests for mental health services will be responded to within 72 hours.

 - Appropriate referral to physicians will be made for untreated medical problems.

 - When psychotropic medication is prescribed, patients will be evaluated by a physician at least every 30 days, or more often if indicated.

 - A physical examination will be completed and documented within 24 hours.